 How is a cervical fracture diagnosed?

 Your healthcare provider will ask how your injury occurred.
-He will ask about your signs and symptoms and feel for painful areas on your neck.
-Your healthcare provider will check for problems with your muscles, reflexes, and sense of touch.
-You may need the following tests:
+He or she will ask about your signs and symptoms and feel for painful areas on your neck.
+Your provider will check for problems with your muscles, reflexes, and sense of touch.
+You may also need any of the following tests: